yaml/yamlscript/ReadMe.md

 Typically Clojure produces Java bytecode that is run on the JVM, but for YAMLScript there is no Java or JVM involved.
-In testing so far, YAMLScript programs tend to run as faster or faster than equivalent Perl or Python programs.
+In testing so far, YAMLScript programs tend to run as fast or faster than equivalent Perl or Python programs.

 For getting started with YAMLScript, you don't need to know anything about Lisp